 We evaluate existing approaches along the requirements introduced in Section 3.
 We focus on imperative, declarative and data-driven process support paradigms.
 Other approaches, which are related to our requirements, constitute extensions of these paradigms.
-In addition, there are approaches allowing for the partial support of certain requirements based on workarounds.
-As illustrated in Fig. 10, only limited support is provided in respect to the support of object-aware processes.
+We base our evaluation on the main characteristics of the approaches.
+As illustrated in Fig. 12, for this purpose we number them consecutively using letters 'A' to 'T'.